brayanmattge/weather-forecast-ai/README.md

 ## Development server backend

-- 1º Use `cd backend` and run `npm install` to install dependencies.
+- Use `cd backend` and run `npm install` to install dependencies.
-- 2º Create a file `.env` and add `GROQ_API_KEY=` with your KEY.
+- Create a file `.env` and add `GROQ_API_KEY=` with your KEY.
 You can get an API KEY accessing [GROQ](https://groq.com/).
-- 3º Run `node --watch ./server.js`.
+- Run `node --watch ./server.js`.
 The app will automatically reload if you change any source files.

 ## Development server frontend

-- 1º Use command `cd frontend` and run `npm install` to install dependencies.
+- Use command `cd frontend` and run `npm install` to install dependencies.
+- Navigate to `weatherService.ts` and add your API KEY `WEATHER_API_KEY`.You can an get API KEY accessing [WEATHER API](https://www.weatherapi.com/).
-- 2º Run `npm run dev` and navigate to `http://localhost:5173/`.
+- Run `npm run dev` and navigate to `http://localhost:5173/`.
 The app will automatically reload if you change any source files.

 ## Features